 Try my creamy smooth lemon chamomile lip balm recipe and your lips will thank you!

 Do you go through a lot of lip balm?
 I like to apply it all day long to keep my lips soft and moisturized.
-I keep pots and tubes of lip balm in my car, nightstand, laptop bag, even in a drawer in my office.
+It so happens that I keep pots and tubes of lip balm in my car, nightstand, laptop bag, even in a drawer in my office.

 This post contains some affiliate links for your convenience.
 Click here to read the full disclosure policy.